Giscle/TrajectoryPlanning/AutonomousDriving-Airsim/AirSimE2EDeepLearning/README.md

 The code presented in this tutorial is written in [Keras](https://keras.io/), a high-level deep learning Python API capable of running on top of [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/), [TensorFlow](https://www.tensorflow.org/) or [Theano](http://deeplearning.net/software/theano/index.html).
 The fact that Keras lets you work with the deep learning framework of your choice, along with its simplicity of use, makes it an ideal choice for beginners, eliminating the learning curve that comes with most popular frameworks.

 This tutorial is presented to you in the form of Python notebooks.
 Python notebooks make it easy for you to read instructions and explanations, and write and run code in the same file, all with the comfort of working in your browser window.
-You will go through the following notebooks in order:
+You will go through the following order:

 **[DataExplorationAndPreparation](Data.py)**